bevyengine/rfcs/rfcs/64-schematics.md

 }
 ```

-If you derive `Schematic` for an enum
+If you derive `DefaultSchematic` for an enum
 * Every unit variant nees to be tagged with `#[schematic_marker(MarkerComponent)]`.
 The given component needs to implement `Default`.
 * Every tuple variant can only have one field which needs to implement `Component` and `Clone` or be tagged with `#[schematic_into(OtherComponent)]`.
 * For struct variants the same rules as for structs apply.
 Struct variants need to have at least one field that is not marked with `#[schematic_ignore]`.